Q. How do I find out if I’m eligible for Meals on Wheels?

 Q. Are there other ways to donate?

 A. There are several ways to donate to Food & Friends.
-Visit our “Donate Page” for more details.
+For more details on making charitable contributions, visit our “Donate

 Q. How long after calling can I expect service to start?

 A. In many cases service begins 2 business days after your home visit with our Outreach Coordinator.

 Q. What time can I expect my meal to be delivered?

 A. This will depend on where you live and what order you are placed on the delivery route.
 Typically meals are delivered any time between 10:00 a.m. and 12:00 noon but this can vary depending on your location.
 You will be given a more accurate time frame when you call to start service.
 Generally your lunch will come at approximately the same time each day.

 Q. What if I’m not going to be home one day or need to cancel for a while?

 A. We ask that you call our office by 11:00 am AT LEAST one day before the meal you need to cancel is scheduled to be delivered.
 If you are going to be off service for a short time, restarting is as simple as calling the office to let us know you wish to resume service.